United States occupation of Haiti: First Caco War

-The installation of a president without the consent of Haitians and the forced labor of the corvée system enforced upon Haitians by American forces led to opposition of the U.S. occupation began immediately after the Marines entered Haiti, creating rebel groups of Haitians who felt they were returning to slavery.
-The rebels (called "cacos," after a local bird sharing their ambush tactics) strongly resisted American control of Haiti.
-The U.S. and Haitian governments began a vigorous campaign to destroy the rebel armies.
+The installation of a president without the consent of Haitians and the forced labor of the corvée system enforced upon Haitians by American forces led to opposition of the US occupation began immediately after the marines entered Haiti, creating rebel groups of Haitians who felt they were returning to slavery.
+The rebels (called "Cacos", after a local bird sharing their ambush tactics) strongly resisted American control of Haiti.
+The US and Haitian governments began a vigorous campaign to destroy the rebel armies.
 Perhaps the best-known account of this skirmishing came from Marine Major Smedley Butler, awarded a Medal of Honor for his exploits.
-He was appointed to serve as commanding officer of the Haitian Gendarmerie.
-He later expressed his disapproval of the U.S. intervention in his 1935 book War Is a Racket.
+He was appointed to serve as commanding officer of the Haitian gendarmerie.
+He later expressed his disapproval of the US intervention in his 1935 book War Is a Racket.

-On November 17, 1915, the Marines captured Fort Rivière, a stronghold of the Cacos rebels, which marked the end of the First Caco War.
-The United States military issued two Haitian Campaign Medals to U.S. Marine and Naval personnel for service in the country during the periods 1915 and 1919–20.
+On November 17, 1915, the Marines captured Fort Rivière, a stronghold of the Caco rebels, which marked the end of the First Caco War.
+The United States military issued two Haitian Campaign Medals to US Marine and naval personnel for service in the country during the periods 1915 and 1919–1920.

-U.S. forces new Haitian constitution
+US forces new Haitian constitution

 Shortly after installing Dartiguenave as president of Haiti, President Wilson pursued the rewriting of the Constitution of Haiti.
 One of the main concerns for the United States was the ban of foreigners from owning Haitian land.
 Early leader Jean-Jacques Dessalines had forbidden land ownership by foreigners when Haiti became independent to deter foreign influence, and since 1804, some Haitians had viewed foreign ownership as anathema.
-Fearing impeachment and due to opposition of the legislature, Dartiguenave ordered the dissolution of the senate on April 6, 1916, with Major Butler and Colonel Waller would enforcing new legislative elections.
+Fearing impeachment and due to opposition of the legislature, Dartiguenave ordered the dissolution of the senate on April 6, 1916, with Major Butler and Colonel Waller enforcing new legislative elections.
 Colonel Eli K. Cole would later assume Waller's position as commander of the Marines.

-The newly-elected legislature of Haiti immediately rejected the constitution proposed by the United States.
+The newly elected legislature of Haiti immediately rejected the constitution proposed by the United States.
 Instead, the legislative body began drafting a new constitution of its own that was in contrast to the interests of the United States.
 Under orders from the United States, President Dartiguenave dissolved the legislature in 1917 after its members refused to approve the proposed constitution, with Major Butler forcing the closing of the senate at gunpoint.

 Haiti's new constitution was drafted under the supervision of Franklin D. Roosevelt, then Assistant Secretary of the Navy.
 A referendum in Haiti subsequently approved the new constitution in 1918 (by a vote of 98,225 to 768).
 In Roosevelt's new constitution, Haiti explicitly allowed foreigners to control Haitian land for the first time since Haiti's creation.
 As a result of opposing the United States' effort of rewriting its constitution, Haiti would remain without a legislative branch until 1929.